PeterPawn/YourFritz/decode_passwords/README.md

 You can customize the above "wrapper" script with some more arguments.
-The target file name at the device may be specified as second parameter, default value is '/var/decode_passwords' which will write the script to volatile storage at tmpfs.
+The target file name at the device may be specified as second parameter, default value is `/var/decode_passwords` which will write the script to volatile storage at tmpfs.
 If you'd prefer to do without the final hash check, you can specify *any* item as third argument.
 If its length is greater than zero, no MD5 check will take place at the wrapper.

-And finally you can specify another word (the fourth argument) with 2any content and its pure presence will remove some additional code (look below for 'mimicry' explanations) from the lean script version.
+And finally you can specify another word (the fourth argument) with any content and its pure presence will remove some additional code (look below for 'mimicry' explanations) from the lean script version.